dfinance/docs/move_vm/script_args.md

 # Script Arguments

-Each script can contain only one function, usually, it's **"main"**, but you can define it however you want, and this function could have arguments and will be executed when you send a transaction with your script.
+Each script can contain only one function, usually, it's **"main"**, but you can define it however you want, This function can have arguments and will be executed when you send a transaction with your script.

-So, with **execute-script** command you can pass arguments to script function, see help:
+With **execute-script** command you can pass arguments to script function, see help:

 ```text
 dncli tx vm execute-script --help